-Milwaukie’s famous haunted yard is officially open.
+Milwaukie’s famous haunted yard is returning for its 16th year!
 With full light, sound, video and fog effects on Friday & Sunday nights, the family friendly decorations are viewable every night.
 This elaborate yard display is not a haunted house and is free to view from the street.
-Stop by their Open House on October 12 and learn how the magic is made!
+Stop by their Open House on October 9 and learn how the magic is made!

 Related Portland Events & Info

 - Halloween: Portland Halloween Events, Parties, Costumes, Contests, Pictures

 - All Month: Discover Portland’s Hidden Mysteries w/ Urban Adventure Quest’s Amazing Scavenger Hunt Adventure!

 - Party: 80s Video Dance Attack Halloween Party @ Crystal Ballroom | Costume Contest, MTV Hits, Video Projections, Two Floors, Supersized Holiday Setup (Oct 28)

 - Party & Story: Gothic Horror Stories @ Decarli | An Immersive Night of Terror Including Auction, Cocktail Party & More!
 (Oct 28)

 - Tour: Walk into Portland’s Sinful & Spooky Past on the Shanghaiers, Saloons & Skullduggery Tour | w/ Kick A** Oregon History Historian Doug Kenck-Crispin (Oct 29)